joannac-/playbook/RetrievingDataFromCorruptedDatabases.md

 ### Missing or corrupted WiredTiger turtle, metadata and/or version file

-The WiredTiger turtle and metadata files
+The WiredTiger turtle and metadata files are required for WiredTiger to be able to find the tables and the valid content within those tables.
+If they are no longer valid it is not possible to reliably find the valid data in the database.

+The WiredTiger version file is a text file, it can be safely replaced with an equivalent file, as long as it has been created with the same version of WiredTiger.

 ### Old or mismatching WiredTiger turtle or metadata file